dorucioclea/sol-mvx-nft-bridge-poc/README.md

 ## Architecture

-The application is divided into four main parts: the frontend, the backend, a MultiversX smart contract.
+The application is divided into three main parts: the frontend, the backend, a MultiversX smart contract.

+The frontend is a user-friendly interface built with React.js, enabling interaction with the bridge features.
 The frontend allows the user to do the following:

 - Connect their MultiversX wallet
 - Connect their Solana wallet